action.skip

 Before you can use the Megaport APIs, you must authenticate with an access token.
 Before you can generate the access token, you must create an API key in the Megaport Portal.
 For more information, see Creating an API Key.

-The API key consist of a client ID and a client secret.
+The API key consists of a client ID and a client secret.
 You can use it to generate the access token that is used to authenticate as an API user.

 Access tokens are valid for 24 hours and must be regenerated after that time.
 Your integration with Megaport’s API will need to take this into account.
 For more information, see Generating an access token.